 Tip – Always let your mixture cool down before adding the alcohol.
 You don’t want any of the alcohol to burn off 🙂

 Its really simple to make homemade flavored moonshines using grain alcohol (Everclear) as the base.
 I keep all my moonshines after I make them in the freezer since we love them ice cold and that pretty much keeps them indefinitely (even though they never last long).
 They never freeze fully due to the alcohol.
 The more alcohol you add the less it will freeze.
 And they thaw and are ready to drink quickly, even if they do partially freeze like my Chocolate Moonshine may.
+If you enjoy slushie cocktails, try my Bourbon Slush, its always a hit, plus it cools you down!!

 And as I always say…Taste and adjust to you preferences.
 Always start by adding less alcohol, shake/stir and taste.
 After it chills in the fridge or freezer, taste it again and add more alcohol at any time.